 Tools and Supplies Needed

 Keeping a few basic supplies on hand can make cleaning your windows easier and safer.
-Below are a few essentials:
+You’ll need the following tools and materials to clean your windows:

 • Bucket: A bucket can hold warm water and cleaning products.